 They work with doctors and other healthcare professionals to help maintain the health of their athletes.
 Athletic Trainers also work with coaches to create conditioning programs that will help keep athletes healthy and safe.

-When interviewing an Athletic Trainer applicant, it is important to prepare Athletic Trainer interview questions and find out more about their qualifications and experience.
+When interviewing an Athletic Trainer applicant, it is crucial to prepare Athletic Trainer interview questions and find out more about their qualifications and experience.

-Athletic Trainers need to have a thorough understanding of sports medicine and injury prevention in order to effectively treat athletes.
+Athletic Trainers must thoroughly understand sports medicine and injury prevention to treat athletes effectively.

 They should also have experience working with athletes of all ages and abilities.
 Asking questions about the applicant’s training and experience will help you determine if they are the right fit for the position.

 Preparation allows you to ask targeted questions that can help you learn more about the applicant and their qualifications.